 Also, punitive damages can only be awarded up to a certain amount because Nevada caps this type of compensation.
 If your compensatory damages are less than $100,000, you can receive up to $300,000.
 If your compensatory damages are more than $100,000, you can receive up to three times the amount of your damages.

-You have two years from the date of the crash to file a personal injury lawsuit.
+You have two years from the date of the crash to file a personal injury lawsuit in Nevada.
 Talk with a Las Vegas bicycle accident attorney about this deadline and the importance of pursuing your claim right away.
 If you file suit after the two-year mark without falling into a legal exception, the court will dismiss your case.

-If you are interested in receiving a settlement after being hit by a car, contact Oronoz & Ericsson Injury Lawyers.
+If you are interested in receiving a settlement after being hit by a car, contact Oronoz & Ericsson, LLC.
 We will thoroughly investigate and analyze your claim.
 Then, we can provide candid advice on how to best move forward.
 We often focus on obtaining our bicycle accident clients a fair settlement as soon as possible.
 If a settlement is unavailable, we are not afraid to fight for your right to compensation at trial.

 To schedule a free consultation, submit your information through our online form or call (702) 878-2889.